jexxa-projects/Jexxa/README.md

 ### Configure your Jexxa application

 By default, a Jexxa application looks for the following properties file.
-For more information please refer to the [reference guide](https://jexxa-projects.github.io/Jexxa/jexxa_reference.html#_application_configuration).
+For more information, please refer to the
+[reference guide](https://jexxa-projects.github.io/Jexxa/jexxa_reference.html#_application_configuration).

 ```maven